Bibury is a small village in the south Gloucestershire Cotswolds.

 Close by is the former Bibury Court Hotel, built in 1633.
 This has been reverted back to being a private residence.

-The island was once used to dry the cloth from Arlington Mill (now also a private residence) the workers who were responsible for making the cloth lived in the nearby weavers cottages at Arlington Row during the 17th Century.
+The island was once used to dry the cloth from Arlington Mill (now also a private residence) the workers who were responsible for making the cloth lived in the nearby row of weavers cottages at Arlington Row during the 17th Century.

 Perhaps owing to its popularity, Bibury does have public conveniences, unlike many other small Cotswolds villages.
 Be prepared to pay as there is a charge for entry.